-- Administered by the Institute for the Study of Addiction
+- Administered by the Institute for the Study of Behavioral Health and Addiction

-The Center, a Boise State University program, is administered by the Institute for the Study of Addiction in conjunction with the College of Education and the College of Health Sciences.
+The Center, a Boise State University program, is administered by the Institute for the Study of Behavioral Health and Addiction in conjunction with the College of Education and the College of Health Sciences.

 - We are located in the Chrisway Annex Building